-The seeds, with their licorice-like flavor, improve the taste of other medicines and are used to flavor breads, cakes, cookies, fruits, soups, sauces, and pickles.
+The seeds improve the taste of other medicines and are used to flavor breads, cakes, cookies, fruits, soups, sauces, and pickles.
 They are a primary ingredient in mustaceum, an after-dinner digestive cake.
 They also can be eaten by themselves; they function as both a digestive aid and a breath freshener.
 Many alcoholic beverages are made with anise, including Pernod, Raki, Aguardiente, Uzo, Anisette, Kummel, and Ojen.
 Fresh anise leaves and stalks (before the plant has produced seed) are also edible can be added to salads.

 The essential oil is used to flavor unpleasant medicines, toothpastes, and mouthwashes and to scent soaps.
 In India, anise water is used as cologne.
 Stuffed in a sachet and taken to bed, anise seeds are said to prevent nightmares.
 Some believe that hanging a sprig of anise on one's bedpost promotes youthfulness.
 Anise seeds are irresistible to mice and can be used as bait to catch the rodents.

 Volatile oils (anethole, methyl chavicol), furanocoumarins, flavonoid glycosides, fatty acids, phytoestrogens, starch, protein, choline, mucilage